jfeaver/dotfiles/README.md

 2. Install ZSH, Node

-3. Install Vim (make sure you install the non-"Tiny version without GUI"), Vundle
+3. Install Vim (make sure you install the non-"Tiny version without GUI" such as vim-gtk3), Vundle

 4. Install Oh-My-Zsh because it will create some config files and overwrite the symlinks that we'll create in the next couple of steps (zshrc for me).